AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

    ![Audience for Launches <= 4](images/mobile-targetvec-LaunchesLessThan5.png)

 Note that there are a huge variety of out-of-the-box audience building options in Target.
-Additionally, you can send up custom data in the Target request for audience-building (which we will look at in Lesson 3), use audiences shared from other Experience Cloud solutions such as Audience Manager and Analytics, and CRM data shared to Target using the Customer Attributes feature of the People Core Service.
+Additionally, you can send up custom data in the Target request for audience-building, use audiences shared from other Experience Cloud solutions such as Audience Manager and Analytics, and CRM data shared to Target using the Customer Attributes feature of the People Core Service.

 [Next "Add Adobe Target" >](target.md)